-Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Articles of Association of the Registrant 3.2 Form of Articles of Association of the Registrant to become effective upon closing of this offering 4.1 Specimen share certificate 5.1 Opinion of Goldfarb Seligman & Co., Israeli counsel to the Registrant, as to the validity of the ordinary shares (including consent) 10.1 Letter of Agreement, dated July 11, 2013, between the Registrant and Sanmina Corporation† 10.2 Strategic Alliance Agreement, dated September 24, 2013, between the Registrant and Yaskawa Electric Corporation 10.3 Exclusive Distribution Agreement, dated September 24, 2013, between the Registrant and Yaskawa Electric Corporation† 10.4 Confidentiality and Non-Disclosure Agreement, dated September 24, 2013, between the Registrant and Yaskawa Electric Corporation 10.5 Side Letter, dated September 30, 2013, between the Registrant and Yaskawa Electric Corporation 10.6 Series D Preferred Share Purchase Agreement, dated September 24, 2013, by and among the Registrant and the other parties named therein 10.7 Series E Preferred Share Purchase Agreement, dated June 26, 2014, by and among the Registrant and the parties named therein 10.8 Loan Agreement, dated June 19, 2014, between the Registrant and Kreos Capital IV (Expert Fund) Limited 10.9 Amended and Restated Shareholders' Rights Agreement to be effective upon the consummation of this offering, by and among the Registrant and the other parties named therein 10.10 Fourth Amended and Restated Shareholders Agreement to be effective upon the consummation of this offering, by and among the Registrant and the shareholders party thereto 10.11 Form of indemnification agreement by and between the Registrant and each of its directors and executive officers 10.12 2012 Equity Incentive Plan 10.13 2012 Israeli Equity Incentive Sub Plan 10.14 2012 U.S. Equity Incentive Sub Plan 10.15 2006 Stock Option Plan 10.16 2014 Equity Incentive Plan 21.1 List of subsidiaries of the Registrant 23.1 Consent of Kost, Forer, Gabbay and Kasierer, a member of Ernst & Young Global Limited 23.2 Consent of Goldfarb Seligman & Co. (included in Exhibit 5.1) 24.1 Power of Attorney (included in signature page to Registration Statement) 99.1 Consent of Dr. John William Poduska to be named as a director nominee
+Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Articles of Association of the Registrant 3.2 Form of Articles of Association of the Registrant to become effective upon closing of this offering 4.1 Specimen share certificate 5.1 Opinion of Goldfarb Seligman & Co., Israeli counsel to the Registrant, as to the validity of the ordinary shares (including consent) 10.1 Letter of Agreement, dated July 11, 2013, between the Registrant and Sanmina Corporation† 10.2 Strategic Alliance Agreement, dated September 24, 2013, between the Registrant and Yaskawa Electric Corporation 10.3 Exclusive Distribution Agreement, dated September 24, 2013, between the Registrant and Yaskawa Electric Corporation† 10.4 Confidentiality and Non-Disclosure Agreement, dated September 24, 2013, between the Registrant and Yaskawa Electric Corporation 10.5 Side Letter, dated September 30, 2013, between the Registrant and Yaskawa Electric Corporation 10.6 Series D Preferred Share Purchase Agreement, dated September 24, 2013, by and among the Registrant and the other parties named therein 10.7 Second Amended and Restated Shareholders' Rights Agreement to be effective upon the consummation of this offering, by and among the Registrant and the other parties named therein 10.8 Third Amended and Restated Shareholders Agreement, dated September 30, 2013, by and between Dr. Amit Goffer and the shareholders parties thereto 10.9 Form of indemnification agreement by and between the Registrant and each of its directors and executive officers 10.10 2012 Equity Incentive Plan 10.11 2012 Israeli Equity Incentive Sub Plan 10.12 2006 Stock Option Plan 21.1 List of subsidiaries of the Registrant 23.1 Consent of Kost, Forer, Gabbay and Kasierer, a member of Ernst & Young Global Limited

+- 23.2 Consent of Goldfarb Seligman & Co. (included in Exhibit 5.1) - 24.1 Power of Attorney (included in signature page to Registration Statement)